crossplane/docs/content/master/concepts/patch-and-transform.md

 * `ToBase64` - Create a new base64 string from the input.
 * `FromBase64` - Create a new text string from a base64 input.
 * `ToJson` - Convert the input string to valid JSON.
-* `FromJson` - Convert the input JSON string to an object.
 * `ToSha1` - Create a SHA-1 hash of the input string.
 * `ToSha256` - Create a SHA-256 hash of the input string.
 * `ToSha512` - Create a SHA-512 hash of the input string.